Bad Nose Job: How to Fix Botched Rhinoplasty?

 What Is Considered a Bad Nose Job?

-It is recommended that patients experiencing any of the above symptoms after a nose job surgery consult their surgeon and discuss the revision options.
-Read on to learn more about bad rhinoplasty, its sign, and how to fix it.
+Patients who have any of the above symptoms after having nose job surgery should talk to their surgeon about their options for revision.
+Read on to find out more about bad rhinoplasty, how to tell if you have it, and how to fix it.

 Signs of a Bad Nose Job